 - Allergic skin disorders, such as eczema

-- Medical conditions that weaken your immune system, such as diabetes
+- Medical conditions that make it easier to get infections, such as diabetes

 What are the signs and symptoms of otitis externa?

 - You have ear pain.